genio/lwp-protocol-ghttp/README.md

 my $response = $ua->request($request, $proxy, \&callback, 1024);
 ```

-Dispatches a request over the HTTP protocol, and returns a response object.
+Dispatches a request over the HTTP protocol and returns a response object.
 Refer to [LWP::UserAgent](http://metacpan.org/pod/LWP::UserAgent) for description of the arguments.

 ## MAINTAINER